-(1) A requestor must ask the following questions regarding functional limitations of individuals of any age, except as specified in section (6) of this rule:
+A requestor must ask the following questions regarding functional limitations of individuals of any age, except as specified in section (6) of this rule:

-(a)
+One of the following open-ended questions:

+“Please share if you identify as someone with a disability, or as having a physical, mental, emotional, cognitive, or intellectual condition:”

+“Do you identify as someone with a disability, or as having a physical, mental, emotional, cognitive, or intellectual condition?”
+Response options:

+Yes

+No

+If the response to the second question option in (1)(a)(B) above is yes, ask the following question: “If yes, please share: (with open text box)”.

 "Are you deaf or do you have serious difficulty hearing?"

-(b) "Are you blind or do you have serious difficulty seeing, even when wearing glasses?"
+"Are you blind or do you have serious difficulty seeing, even when wearing glasses?"

-(2) A requestor must ask the following questions for individuals five years of age or older:
+A requestor must ask the following questions for individuals five years of age or older:

-(a) "Do you have serious difficulty walking or climbing stairs?"
+"Do you have serious difficulty walking or climbing stairs?"

-(b) "Because of a physical, mental, or emotional condition, do you have serious difficulty concentrating, remembering, or making decisions?"
+"Because of a physical, mental, or emotional condition, do you have serious difficulty concentrating, remembering, or making decisions?"

-(c) "Do you have difficulty dressing or bathing?"
+"Do you have difficulty dressing or bathing?"

-(d) "Do you have serious difficulty learning how to do things most people your age can learn?"
+"Do you have serious difficulty learning how to do things most people your age can learn?"

-(e) "Using your usual (customary) language, do you have serious difﬁculty communicating, (for example understanding or being understood by others)?"
+"Using your usual (customary) language, do you have serious difﬁculty communicating, (for example understanding or being understood by others)?"

-(3) A requestor must ask the following questions regarding functional limitations for individuals 15 years of age or older:
+A requestor must ask the following questions regarding functional limitations for individuals 15 years of age or older:

-(a) "Because of a physical, mental, or emotional condition, do you have difficulty doing errands alone such as visiting a doctor's office or shopping?"
+"Because of a physical, mental, or emotional condition, do you have difficulty doing errands alone such as visiting a doctor's office or shopping?"

-(b) "Do you have serious difficulty with the following: mood, intense feelings, controlling your behavior, or experiencing delusions or hallucinations?"
+"Do you have serious difficulty with the following: mood, intense feelings, controlling your behavior, or experiencing delusions or hallucinations?"

-(4) A requestor must ask the individual the following for any "yes" response to any question in sections (1) through (3) of this rule: "If yes, at what age did this condition begin?".
+A requestor must ask the individual the following for any "yes" response to any question in sections (1) through (3) of this rule: "If yes, at what age did this condition begin?".